top of page

 They had reviewed the x-rays of my knee, and thought it was actually fractured.

 I replied "...but I was told the x-ray was clear.
-And anyway a fracture can’t be serious as I’ve been walking on it"
+And anyway a fracture can’t be serious as I’ve been walking on it" But by then they were by then nearly shouting at me, and said

-But by then they were by then nearly shouting at me, and said "Don’t walk on it!" and to "Come in straight away as it is one of the most serious breaks you can do to a leg!"
+"Don’t walk on it!" and to "Come in straight away as it is one of the most serious breaks you can do to a leg!"

-I was taken to the plaster room when they started preparations to plaster my right leg from hip to ankle.
+As soon as I arrived I was taken to the plaster room when they started preparations to plaster my right leg from hip to ankle.

+I had no warning of this!
 They told me I was not to weight bear in any way on my right leg, and just to use my left leg -which seemed to be to be rather a late warning.
+I asked (luckily a friend was there to support me) how I was supposed to manage, as I had a rigid boot to protect my left ankle rupture?

-Some weeks later, a consultant diagnosed me with a Fractured Tibial Plateau Bone - one of the most serious fractures you can do to a knee, and that can lead to serious complications.
+Some weeks later, a consultant diagnosed me with a Fractured Tibial Plateau Bone - one of the most serious fractures you can do to a knee, and that can lead to serious complications although this did not need further operating on.
+I was very lucky that my walking on the leg in-between had not severely comprised it.

 I did not need surgery, but still needed a support splint on the knee and ankle splints on both legs - eventually using an AFO on my left ankle.